 The reality of this human body we live in, with a nervous system that automatically reacts to perceived threats, is we need to help it to get back to safety first before we can help our child co-regulate with us and get to safety, and hence better behaviors.

 Here are 3 ways to help you and your child get back to safety:

 Breath is the easiest tool to hack into the automatic nervous system reaction and bring it back to safety.
 Breathing to activate your Vagus nerve (the calming nerve that signals relaxation and “presses the safety button”) involves breathing into your belly and releasing a longer, slower out-breath.
 Breathing in this way, when in reactive mode, helps to train your nervous system to feel safe in the face of the perceived threat (your child!).

-You can also practice breathing in the “nervous system zone of safety” with Unyte’s iom2 device, which has biofeedback capabilities, reading your nervous system in real time and helping you learn how to breath to regulate your heart rate and hence your nervous system.
-Kids can use this tool too, so it’s great for the whole family to learn to calm your bodies.
+You can also practice breathing in the “nervous system zone of safety” with Wild Divine’s iom2 device, which has biofeedback capabilities, reading your nervous system in real-time and helping you learn how to breathe to regulate your heart rate and hence your nervous system.
+Kids can use this tool too, so it’s great for the whole family to learn to calm their bodies.

-Once your nervous system is back in a place of calm, your child will read cues from your nervous system, and take those in and start to calm as well.
+Once your nervous system is back in a place of calm, your child will read cues from your nervous system, take those in and start to calm as well.
 This is the essence of co-regulation that all kids feed off of when parents are in a calm place.
-From here you can start to connect again and problem solve together.
+From here you can start to connect again and problem-solve together.

 2. Speak less, with a soft tone of voice

 There is nothing that activates a strong-willed child more than a parent who, in the face of any defiance, starts to talk louder and faster.